accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/lien-dont-la-nature-n-est-pas-evidente.md

 title: Link whose nature is not obvious
 ---

-A link that can be confused with normal text when it is indicated only by color by certain types of users who do not perceive colors or have difficulty with them.
-For example, in this text &ldquo;New strike at SNCF&rdquo;, if the word &ldquo;strike&rdquo; is a color-only link, its nature may be overlooked by color-blind users accessing CSS-enabled content.
+A link which can be confused with normal text when it is indicated by colour alone by certain types of user who have little or no perception of colour.
+For example, in this text "New strike at SNCF", if the word "strike" is a link indicated by colour only, its nature may be ignored by non-colour-perceptive users accessing the activated CSS content.

-Note: &ldquo;indicated by color only&rdquo; means that the link is not accompanied by any visual marker (icon, underline, border, etc.).
-Consequently, a link of the same color as the surrounding text is affected by this criterion.
+Note: "indicated only by colour" means that the link is not accompanied by any visual marker (icon, underline, border, etc.).
+Consequently, a link of the same colour as the surrounding text is affected by this criterion.